 AGL continuously aims to improve its compliance and governance systems by ensuring that they are regularly reviewed and evaluated, with recommendations made to the Board regarding their enhancement.
 This includes the outcomes from controls monitoring, root cause analysis of complaints, breaches and risk events.
 The AGL Governance and Control Policy requires an annual review of the System of Governance.
-The Head of Compliance coordinated this exercise for 2023, which included input from Human Resources, Internal Audit, Risk, Financial Reporting and Actuarial Functions.
+The Head of Compliance coordinated this exercise for 2024, which included input from various Heads of Functions.
 This review covered both the design effectiveness and operating effectiveness of the internal control framework.
-The review did not identify any material deficiencies and all areas that require improvement have been addressed with a remediation action.
+The review did not identify any material deficiencies and all areas that require improvement have been addressed with an action / remediation plan.
 Based on this input, the Board concluded that the System of Governance is adequate given the nature, scale and complexity of the risks inherent in the business.